nm67037/Nevan_Aubrey_4235_AI_Project/CP3/README.md

 # PARMCO - Checkpoint 3: Headless Bluetooth Server

+This repository contains the AI-generated code and documentation for Checkpoint 3 of the PARMCO (Phone APP RP4 Motor Control) project.

-This checkpoint transitions the project from a simple, keyboard-controlled C program to a fully "headless" Raspberry Pi server.
-The Pi now runs automatically on boot, waiting for a connection from the mobile app.
+The goal of this checkpoint is to have a "headless" Raspberry Pi server that runs automatically on boot, waiting for a connection from the mobile app.

 This setup successfully passes the "forget and reconnect" test, even with difficult-to-pair devices like iPhones.

-## 📁 Core Components
+## 📁 Core Components (Raspberry Pi Server)

 * **`parmco_server.c` (C Program):** The main server that runs on the Pi.
 It initializes the `pigpio` pins, controls the motor, reads the RPM sensor, and manages the Bluetooth connection.
 * **`parmco.service` (`systemd` File):** A service file that automatically starts the `parmco_server` program on boot and ensures it runs as `root` (required for `pigpio`).